2022 Equals in Tech Award Winners

 The Access category recognizes individuals and initiatives working to improve women’s and girls’ digital technology access, connectivity and security.
-EQUALS partner Internet Society presented the 2021 EQUALS in Tech Award in the Access Category to Fundación BBVA Microfinanzas (Spain).
+EQUALS partner GSOA presented the 2022 EQUALS in Tech Award in the Access Category to App Morada (Mexico).

-The Skills category recognizes individuals and initiatives supporting development of science, technology, engineering and math skills of women and girls so that they can participate fully in an increasingly digital world.
-EQUALS co-founding partner GSMA presented the 2021 EQUALS in Tech Award in the Skills Category to FemDev Burundi.
+The Skills category recognizes individuals and initiatives supporting the development of science, technology, engineering and maths skills for women and girls, so that they can participate fully in an increasingly digital world.
+EQUALS co-founding partner GSMA presented the 2022 EQUALS in Tech Award in the Skills Category to Czechitas (Czech Republic)

 LEADERSHIP IN TECH

 The Leadership in Tech category recognizes individuals and initiatives working to close the gender gap in representation and decision-making roles in the technology sector.
-EQUALS co-founding partners UN Women and International Trade Centre presented the 2021 EQUALS in Tech Award in the Leadership in Tech Category to Ada ITW, an Argentina-based initiative.
+EQUALS Leadership Coalition co-leading partner EY presented the 2022 EQUALS in Tech Award in the Leadership in Tech Category to the Women Technopreneurs Forum, a Sri Lanka-based initiative.

 Congratulations to all!